CGI-FR/PIMO/demo/demo2/README.md

-# Second demo - Masking nested datas
+# Second demo - Masking nested data

 This folder contains the second demo of PIMO.

-This demo shows how to use PIMO to mask datas in nested json.
+This demo shows how to use PIMO to mask data in nested json.
 Those data are contained in the `data.jsonl` file.
 They are composed of the following fields : a field `town`, and a field `identity` that contains 3 fields : `age`, `name` and `surname`.

 #### **`data.jsonl`**
 ```json